malotts2k/Azure-Sentinel-SIEM/README.md

 # My Custom Configured Azure SIEM

 This is my first real security project involving Azure that I'm excited to share.
-A lot of components went into creating this SIEM and monitoring real-time brute-force attacks coming in from all over the globe against my poor little defenseless honeypot VM was nothing short of exhilirating!
+A lot of components went into creating this SIEM and monitoring real-time brute-force attacks coming in from all over the globe against my poor little defenseless honeypot VM was nothing short of exhilarating!

 Here's a visualization of what this process looks like.
 Not really much to look at yet but the interesting stuff is always found under the hood anyway, right?